 Over the past few months, a lot of my energy has been spent working with a large regional staffing agency.
 While it isn’t exactly an e-commerce based company, my team and I have been able to take their online customer acquisition to the next level.
 By redesigning their website’s conversion process, building new (SEO-friendly) content, and deploying modest paid media spends we were able to more that double their conversions in just a few months.

-Leon O'Neill is a marketing professional with over 7 years digital experience.
+Leon O'Neill is a marketing professional with over 7 years of experience.
 Having previously lead a paid social team in GroupM, he now works in one of Germanys top start ups, Crashtest Security, and has a keen interest in B2B, Enterprise and SaaS marketing and will soon be launching a blog on these very topics.

 Having a solid correlation between your revenue and your paid media spend is nirvana for scaling ecommerce or any performance activity.
 There are a number of methods and tools that can help you achieve this but even mastering the basics within Facebook & Googles Ad Platform should be enough for most marketers.